Hugo Wolf

+Life

 Early life (1860–1887)

 Hugo Wolf was born in Windischgrätz in the Duchy of Styria (now Slovenj Gradec, Slovenia), then a part of the Austrian Empire.
+His baptismal entry records him as Hugo Philip.
+Jacob.
+Wolf, the son of Filip Wolf and Katharina (née Nußbaumer) Wolf.
 Herbert von Karajan was related to him on his maternal side.
 He spent most of his life in Vienna, becoming a representative of a "New German" trend in Lieder, a trend which followed from the expressive, chromatic and dramatic musical innovations of Richard Wagner.

 A child prodigy, Wolf was taught piano and violin by his father beginning at the age of four, and once in primary school studied piano and music theory with Sebastian Weixler.
 Subjects other than music failed to hold his interest; he was dismissed from the first secondary school he attended as being "wholly inadequate", left another over his difficulties in the compulsory Latin studies, and after a falling-out with a professor who commented on his "damned music", quit the last.
 From there, he went to the Vienna Conservatory, much to the disappointment of his father, who had hoped his son would not try to make his living from music.
-Once again, however, he was dismissed for "breach of discipline", although the oft-rebellious Wolf would claim he quit in frustration over the school's conservatism.
+Once again, however, he was dismissed after two years for "breach of discipline", although the oft-rebellious Wolf would claim he quit in frustration over the school's conservatism.

 After eight months with his family, he returned to Vienna to teach music.
 Though his fiery temperament was not ideally suited to teaching, Wolf's musical gifts, as well as his personal charm, earned him attention and patronage.
 Support of benefactors allowed him to make a living as a composer, and a daughter of one of his greatest benefactors inspired him to write to Vally ("Valentine") Franck, his first love, with whom he was involved for three years.
 During their relationship, hints of his mature style would become evident in his Lieder.
 Wolf was prone to depression and wide mood swings, which would affect him all through his life.
 When Franck left him just before his 21st birthday, he was despondent.
 He returned home, although his family relationships were also strained; his father was still convinced his son was a ne'er-do-well.
 His brief and undistinguished tenure as second Kapellmeister at Salzburg only reinforced this opinion: Wolf had neither the temperament, the conducting technique nor the affinity for the decidedly non-Wagnerian repertoire to be successful, and within a year had again returned to Vienna to teach in much the same circumstances as before.